 Practice questions will also help to bring the information in First Aid to life in a more clinical and contextual fashion, so let's cover your best USMLE question bank now.

-Understanding the material presented in First Aid and memorizing the details will only get you but so far.
-In order to do well on Step 1 of the USMLE, you must be able to apply the material in the myriad ways you may confront it on test day.
-This is where USMLE World comes in.
+Understanding the material presented in First Aid and memorizing the details will only get you so far.
+In order to do well on Step 1, you must be able to apply the material in the myriad ways you may confront it on test day.
+This is where UWorld comes in.

-Lastly, one of the greatest assets of USMLE World is the answer explanations.
-These are an essential learning resource as they are well written and cover every correct and incorrect answer in detail.
+Lastly, one of the greatest assets of UWorld is the answer explanations.
+These are an essential learning resource, as they are well-written and cover every correct and incorrect answer in detail.
 If studied carefully, they can also teach you how to better dissect questions on the exam.
-(We will cover dissecting UWorld questions more extensively in a future post.)

 Would you go into any high stakes situation such as an important job interview without specifically practicing for it?
 Would you buy an expensive new car without taking it for a test drive first?
 Of course not!
 You want to be prepared for life’s most important moments by going through the motions in a lower stakes environment.

-NBME assessment exams allow you to do just that.
-They allow you to sit for a half-length exam that very much resembles the actual USMLE Step 1.
+NBME self-assessment exams allow you to do just that by sitting for a half-length exam that very much resembles the actual USMLE Step 1.
 In addition, the score breakdowns allow you to assess your weak areas and, thus, to prioritize the subjects you need most to improve, which in turn allows flexible customization of your study plan as you go through it.

 NBME assessment exams are also highly predictive of how well you will do on the real exam, thus allowing you to assess readiness to take the exam.
-We recommend that all students make extensive use of NBME assessment exams during their exam preparation (for a more in-depth look at NBME assessment exams see this post).
+We recommend that all students make extensive use of NBME assessment exams during their exam preparation (check out our NBME best practices post for a more in-depth look at NBME assessment exams).